First-Time Home Buyer Checklist: Every Step in the Right Order (2026 Guide)

 Step 5: Gather your financial documents

-Borrowers who compare at least three mortgage offers save an average of $1,500 in fees and interest (CFPB, 2025).
-Compare: interest rate, APR, origination fees, and estimated closing costs.
+According to the CFPB (2025), borrowers who compare at least three mortgage offers save an average of $1,500 in fees and interest over the loan's early years.
+Compare the interest rate, APR, origination fees, and estimated closing costs.

 Step 7: Get a pre-approval letter (not just pre-qualification)

-Pre-qualification means little to a serious seller.
-Pre-approval involves a hard credit check and document review — it tells sellers you are a verified, qualified buyer.
-Valid for 60–90 days.
+Pre-qualification is a guess based on what you tell the lender.
+Pre-approval involves a hard credit check and document review - it tells sellers you are a verified, qualified buyer.
+Pre-approvals are usually valid for 60-90 days.

 Phase 3: House Hunting (4-12 weeks)